Lawyers for UK's Prince Andrew hit back at U.S. authorities over Epstein inquiry

 “In doing so, they are perhaps seeking publicity rather than accepting the assistance proffered,” the statement said.

 The lawyers said the DOJ had only requested Andrew’s help on Jan.
-2 this year and had stated that he had never been a target of their investigation and they merely wanted his cooperation.
+2 and had stated that he had never been a target of their investigation and they merely wanted his cooperation.

 They said statements by Berman that Andrew had given “zero cooperation” were “inaccurate and should not have been made”.